Prodeko/ilmo/README.md

 - watches your GraphQL files and your PostGraphile schema for changes and generates your TypeScript React hooks for you automatically, leading to strongly typed code with minimal effort
-- runs the `jest` tests in watch mode, automatically re-running as the database or test files change

 **NOTE**: `docker-compose up server` also runs the PostgreSQL server that the system connects to.